 Literary merit can be a dangerous term.
-If you stand up in an English department meeting and declare that Hemingway is an alocholic sexist who couldn’t write for the JCPenny catalogue, you might start a civil war.
-If you’re even bolder, you could call Charles Dickens and Shakespeare big old frauds.
-Then you accuse everyone of being ehnocentric before storming out in a hissy fit.
-This is tame stuff compared to what can happen on Amazon book reviews and Goodreads.
+If you stand up in an English department meeting and declare that Hemingway is an alcoholic sexist who couldn’t write for the JCPenny catalogue, you may start a civil war.
 People get testy about this stuff.

 As any teenager who has read the SparkNotes summary of Joseph Conrad’s Heart of Darkness can tell you, “literary merit’ can seem like code for “really old, very moldy, and exceedingly boring pieces of crap.”
 The teen will also tell you that they’re all written by dead white dudes who know nothing about modern life, being dead and all.
 It sure can seem like a racket run by wrinkled old men wearing tweed jackets bent on boring everyone else to death.

 As fun as it is to imagine a literary mafia full of doddering old professors plotting world domination through boredom, it’s not true.
 There is a method to the madness.
 Literary merit isn’t completely subjective.
 There are things like “storytelling,” “style” and “historical signifiance” — all of which carries a certain degree of objectivity — are instrumental in the elevation of certain pieces of literature into the literary canon.